4d/docs/website/translated_docs/de/ORDA/dsMapping.md

 title: Data Model Objects
 ---

-The ORDA technology is based upon an automatic mapping of an underlying 4D structure.
+The ORDA technology is based upon an automatic mapping of an underlying database structure.
 It also provides access to data through entity and entity selection objects.
 As a result, ORDA exposes the whole database as a set of data model objects.

 ## Structure mapping

-When you call a datastore using the `ds` or the `Open datastore` command, 4D automatically references tables and fields of the corresponding 4D structure as properties of the returned [datastore](#datastore) object:
+When you call a datastore using the [`ds`](API/DataStoreClass.md#ds) or the [`Open datastore`](API/DataStoreClass.md#open-datastore) command, 4D automatically references tables and fields of the corresponding 4D structure as properties of the returned [datastore](#datastore) object:

 *   Tables are mapped to dataclasses.
 *   Fields are mapped to storage attributes.